cryptocracy/flows/README.md

 This example configuration defines a single user called `admin` who has permission to do everything within the editor and has a password of `password`.

+### Change Admin Auth on Node-Red Editor

+To generate a suitable password hash, you can use the `node-red-admin` command-line tool:

+`$ node-red-admin hash-pw`

+The tool will prompt you for the password you wish to use and then print out the hash that can be copied into the `settings.js` file.

+Note: I would love to see Node-Red Editor support Blockstack Auth directly.

 ### Install 3 additional Node-Red nodes via CLI
 (or through the Node-Red palette management via the Editor http ui)